-They carried big machine guns with red colored laser pointers on the rifle, which they pointed directly on the chests of the individuals, threatening them to shoot.
-They further carried knives with them and pistols on their belts, extra bags on their thighs and large boots.
+They carried big guns with red colored laser pointers on the end, which they pointed directly on the chests of the individuals, threatening them to shoot.
+They also carried knives with them and pistols on their belts, and extra bags on their thighs and large boots.

 The officers walked with the people on the move for three hours to the next road and then drove them with a car back to the Slovenian/Croatian border.
 Once arrived there, they handed them over to seven Croatian police officers in dark blue uniforms.

-They brought them into a room, but no police station, where they detained them for some time.
+They brought them into a room, not in a police station, where they detained them for some time.
 Although the individuals asked for food, they didn’t get any.
 They took neither any photos nor fingerprints, and didn’t make them sign any papers.
-What they took thou were all their belongings, such as phones, money, power banks, after having searched them, even their underwear.
+What they took though were all their belongings, such as phones, money, power banks, after having searched them, even their underwear.
 One officer put everything in a bag and went to a wagon car.
 He placed the bag in the door and smashed the car’s door five times strongly on the bag and destroyed everything inside.

 “This is mental torture!”

-After they had asked them where they came from, and the individuals explained that they came from Bihać, they brought them close to Velika Kladuša.
+After they had asked them where they came from, and the individuals explained that they came from Bihać, they brought them to a border point close to Velika Kladuša.
 On the way to the Croatian/Bosnian border, they stopped at one point and another individual on the move entered the van, so they were now altogether 10 people.
 They were driven fast for four hours on mountain roads, from time to time stopping abruptly so that the individuals hit the walls and each other.
-Some people also had to throw up.
+Some people threw up from this.

 “After 10 days of walking, with only a little bit of bread and water, how do you look like?
 And then they put you with 20 other persons in a small car.
 This is too much.”